 Thinking ahead: from decarbonization to circular production

-Audi aims to achieve net carbonneutrality1 by 2050 at the latest.
+Audi set the goal to achieve net carbonneutrality1 by 2050 at the latest.
 The brand with the four rings has already implemented various measures along the entire value chain to support this goal.
-All Audi production sites worldwide are slated to be net carbon neutral by as early as next year.
+All Audi production sites worldwide have had net carbon-neutral operations since 2025.
 Audi uses the term “360factory” to describe its comprehensive strategy for developing a future-oriented and sustainable production network.
 Audi's environmental program, Mission:Zero, is a crucial element of the strategy.
 Audi is using it to consolidate all measures to reduce its ecological footprint in production and logistics.
 The program goes beyond decarbonization and addresses also the key areas of activity: sustainable water use, resource efficiency, and protecting and preserving biodiversity.
 The company’s vision is to establish circular production where resources such as plastics, water, and other raw materials are in closed cycles.
-Audi’s main plant in Ingolstadt has been producing under net carbon-neutral conditions since 2024.
-“By transitioning the Ingolstadt site to renewable energies, we are taking a major step toward our goal of producing vehicles with net-zero emissions,” says Audi Board Member for Production and Logistics Gerd Walker.
-Audi Brussels was the first site to achieve net carbon neutrality in 2018; Audi Hungaria and the Böllinger Höfe sports car production facility followed suit in 2020.
-By 2025, the company will have taken the final steps in Neckarsulm and San José Chiapa (Mexico) to make all Audi sites worldwide net carbon neutral.
+Since the beginning of 2025, all Audi production sites worldwide have been manufacturing under net carbon-neutral conditions.
+The former Audi production site in Brussels made the start in 2018, with Audi Hungaria and the Böllinger Höfe sports car production facility following suit in 2020.
+The main Audi plant in Ingolstadt reached this important milestone at the beginning of 2024.
+The final steps necessary to achieve net carbon-neutral production at all Audi sites globally were then taken in Neckarsulm and San José Chiapa (Mexico).
+In the important Chinese market, Audi and its Chinese partner FAW started production of fully electric models at a newly built plant in Changchun at the end of 2024.
+The plant will be the first site for Audi models in China to aim for net carbon-neutral production.
+The Audi environmental program Mission:Zero also provides the framework for holistic sustainable production at that location.